 One study claims that cats were domesticated nearly 8,000 years ago in the Fertile Crescent, where they lived alongside people.
 The other study found that domestication of other animals began in the Fertile Crescent.
 Scientists think cat domestication resulted from humans deliberately feeding and encouraging cats to hang around as a mouse-killing tool.
 But the scientists admit that this research is far from definitive, as the evidence is hardly conclusive.

 It is evident that cats, especially domestic cats, hardly ever hunt rodents.
 In fact, dogs are more prolific rodent hunters.
 So, if cats and dogs were domesticated on the same property, the property owner may find that their dog does a better job of hunting rodents, caring for cattle, and keeping intruders off the property.

-Feline Associations With Human Culture
+What Are The Feline Associations With Human Culture?

 Among the oldest recorded cultures, the ancient Egyptians worshipped cats and considered them divine and magical.
 They revered cats as gods, deified them, and depicted them in art as half-man, half-woman gods.

 The Egyptian cat-deities represented power, fertility, and justice.
 The cat was also a staple of Egyptian life, making it essential to the culture.
 Ancient Egyptian mummies and art depicted cats as protectors and devoted companions.

 While cat-loving humans are now widely accepted worldwide, their history dates back much further.
 As the earliest civilizations were evolving, attitudes toward cats changed.
 In the late 18th century, many people believed cats were witches and associated with witchcraft.
 They were killed to ward off evil spirits, but in some cases, this practice spread the plague, which affected human populations.

 However, the public image of cats began to change in the late 19th century in Western Europe.

 What Are General Features And Special Adaptations Of Cats?